 CQ can be an individual’s intellectual quotient (IQ) or emotional intelligence (EQ).
 These “quotients” are research-based measurements of human competence and capability.
 The remarkable thing about cultural intelligence is that it is malleable and can be increased.
 Furthermore, people with high CQ lead, adapt or blend in more effectively within any environment than those with a lower CQ.

-As a result, mastering these competencies will help multicultural leaders successfully navigate cultural differences in a rapidly-changing world.
+Mastering these competencies will help multicultural leaders successfully navigate cultural differences in a rapidly changing world.

 Recent research shows that teams with higher levels of CQ are more successful.
-Especially relevant is that homogenous teams will outperform diverse teams if both teams have low CQ, while a diverse team with high CQ will outperform a homogenous team by an estimated factor of five.
+Especially relevant is that homogenous teams will outperform diverse teams if both teams have low CQ.
+In contrast, a diverse team with a high CQ will outperform a homogenous team by an estimated factor of five.
 This concept can be crucial for leaders reaching higher levels of innovation, productivity, profitability, speed, efficiency, employee engagement, marketing, and selling into cross-cultural markets.
 Cross-cultural explorers can take a CQ assessment to measure their baseline CQ levels and participate in training programs to enhance them, thus increasing their effectiveness across cultures.

 How Leaders Develop Cultural Intelligence